strapi/documentation/docs/developer-docs/latest/guides/jwt-validation.md

+---
+title: JWT validation - Strapi Developer Documentation
+description: Learn in this guide how to validate a JWT (JSON Web Token) with a third party service.
+---

 # JWT validation

 In this guide we will see how to validate a `JWT` (JSON Web Token) with a third party service.